arnab132/arnab132/README.md

 ### Hi there 👋, This is Arnab !

 My focus in on Machine Learning, Gaming, and AI.
 I have completed Engineering in Computer Science domain.
-I love to Code.
+I love to Code and try to learn new things everyday.

 Here are some ideas to get you started: